oOo0oOo/lean-scribe/example_scribe_folder/default_prompts/formal_to_informal.md

+{% scribe %}
-{% scribe "Translate selected formal Lean 4 proof to an informal proof in English." %}
+description: Translate selected formal Lean 4 proof to an informal proof in English.
+{% endscribe %}
 # Translate a Lean 4 Proof to an Informal Proof

 ## Situation